 Basically, a good asset management plan means you are spending money on infrastructure in the smartest way, aiming for the greatest impact at the lowest cost.
-There is a great Asset Management Getting Started Guide available on the Municipalities of Saskatchewan website (see the Resources menu, and click through to the Tools page), which also includes links to other places you can find information on asset management.
+There is a great Asset Management Getting Started Guide available on the SUMA website (https://suma.org/resources/tools), which also includes links to other places you can find information on asset management.

 If you don't have a plan in place, start now.
-Asset management plans just make cents sense.
+Asset management plans just make sense.